EladVaknin/OOP_EX3/ReadMe.md

 ### GraphAlgo

 In this class i implements the interfaces - GraphAlgo.

-In this class we implement the Dykstra and Tarjan algorithms.
+In this class we implement the Dijkstra and Tarjan algorithms.

 | Name |  Description|
 |--|--|